cyberquill/WinFileManager/README.md

 > It should be noted that the application creates a new folder labelled **`FMS_Root`**, and runs with this as the root directory.
 All commands are expected to be relative to this directory.

 >It should also be noted that the application runs in the global scope of the machine, thus it will not effect the files present outside the *root*, until **EXPLICITLY** told to do so.
-Thus, user desgretion is advised.
+Thus, user discretion is advised.

 &emsp;
 ___